May 5, 2018; revised August 22, 2019

 (Dhammapada verses 1 and 2)

-1. These two verses encompass the key idea in Buddha Dhamma: That mind is at the forefront.
+1. These two verses encompass the critical idea in Buddha Dhamma: That mind is at the forefront.
 This whole world is made of the mind and has the mind as the basis for everything.

-- In the case of a defiled mind (acting with lōbha, dōsa, mōha), suffering will follow one just as a wheel of a cart follows the footsteps of the ox pulling it (cakkamva vahatō padam).
+- In the case of a defiled mind (acting with lōbha, dōsa, mōha), suffering will follow just as a wheel of a cart follows the footsteps of the ox pulling it (cakkamva vahatō padam).

 - In the case of a pleasant, moral mind (acting with alōbha, adōsa, amōha), happiness will follow one just as one’s shadow follows oneself (chāyāva anapāyani).